ganidande905/amfoss-tasks/task-06/README.md

 ## Overview
 React is a JavaScript library for building user interfaces, primarily for single-page applications.
 It allows developers to create large web applications that can update and render efficiently with minimal coding.
 React is maintained by Facebook and a community of individual developers and companies.

+## Usage
+React can be used to create both simple components and complex user interfaces.
+The basic building blocks of a React application are components, which can be defined as JavaScript functions or classes.

 ## Prerequisites
 To work with React, you should have:
 - [Node.js](https://nodejs.org/) installed on your machine.